Foreign Body in the Eye

 • Plant parts

-Chemical substances such as cleaning agents, fertilizers, or other household chemicals can get into the eye if handled improperly and cause severe burns.
+Chemical substances such as cleaning agents, fertilizers or other household chemicals can get into the eye if handled improperly and cause severe burns.
 Particular caution is required here, as the damage is often more serious than with mechanical foreign bodies.

 Symptoms

-• Redness of the conjunctiva
+• Tears of the eye

 • Keeping the eye closed